-comments and the department's responses are studied.
-The committee may ask a representative of the college to attend the meeting.
-The committee can ask for modifications.
+4. Standing committee for Curriculum and study systems (SCCSS): the vice president for academic affairs forwards the proposal to standing committee for Curriculum and study systems for discussions and approval (SCCSS).
+The SCCSS discuss the proposal taking into account the National Qualification framework (NQF), NCAAA standards, The university guideline to develop new programs, International and national professional commissions requirements, and International accreditation standards.
+Moreover, the external reviewers' comments and the department's responses are studied.
+The committee may ask a representative of the college to attend the meeting..
 The approval of the proposed program is taken by voting.
 The program is approved if the majority of committee members agree about it.
 If the proposal is approved, the vice president for academic affairs ask the university council to approve it.

-• University Council: it discusses the proposal and the SCCSS recommendation and takes the action accordingly.
+- 5. University Council: it discusses the proposal and the SCCSS recommendation and takes the action accordingly. - 6.
+If any unit/committee in the above approval stages raise comments and ask for modifications, then it returns to the department for updating.